 Canada Pension Plan (CPP) and Quebec Pension Plan (QPP) retirement benefits are generally paid to people 65 years or over who have contributed to the plan.
 You can start to receive CPP or QPP at any time now, but the longer you wait (up to age 70), the higher your monthly payment will be.

-The amount of Old Age Security (OAS) you receive is based on your income level, and may be partially or fully clawed back if you earn above a certain amount.
-If you are still employed or expecting other sources to offer significant income at this point of your life, you may want to postpone taking your OAS.
+The amount of Old Age Security (OAS) you receive is based on how long you have lived in Canada after age 18 and may be partially or fully clawed back if you earn above a certain amount.
+If you are still employed or expecting other sources to offer significant income at this point of your life, you may want to postpone taking your OAS

 Your Registered Retirement Savings Plan (RRSP) may represent a significant source of income once you retire.
 While you can convert your RRSP to a Registered Retirement Income Fund (RRIF) at any time before you turn 71, it’s important to keep in mind that once you do, you are obligated to take a minimum payment from it every year.